A corpus luteum is a mass of cells that forms in an ovary. It is responsible for the production of the hormone progesterone during early pregnancy.

 - a pregnancy test, which may signal the presence of a corpus luteum cyst

 - pelvic ultrasound

-- surgical procedures, such as laparoscopy, where a doctor inserts an instrument into a woman’s uterus through a small cut in her abdomen
+- surgical procedures, such as laparoscopy, where the doctor inserts an instrument into the uterus through a small cut in her abdomen

 Some treatment options for ovarian cysts include: